baradhiren/baradhiren/content/posts/2021-06-22-qas-guide-to-toptal-interview.md

 * Ideal work environment
 * How to handle your finances

-And may more.
+And many more.
 If you are working remotely from India(or want to) I would definitely suggest to give [RemoteIndian](https://remoteindian.com/guides) a look.

 I also got to know that Abhishek was part of this hip remote work platform named **Toptal.** I thought of giving it a try and see how it goes.
 Fast forward two years, I have been part of Toptal for more than two years now.
 I get asked a lot about my interview experience at Toptal.
 So, I thought of gathering all my thoughts in this one post.